-Red Eagle Lake is a 15.3 mile lightly trafficked out and back trail located near East Glacier Park, MT that features a river.
+Red Eagle Lake is a 15.3 mile lightly trafficked out and back trail located near East Glacier Park, Montana that features a river.
 The trail is rated as moderate and primarily used for hiking, walking, camping, and backpacking.

 Hiked this trail August 14 of 2016.
 Camped at the foot end of the Lake.
 This is a low elevation trail surrounded by mountains.
 I saw more large wildlife here than any other place in the park.
 1 coyote, 4 moose, and one Grizzly within a 14 hour period.

 The trail is overgrown for a few miles but its not crazy bad.
 You get to cross a couple of cool suspension bridges on the way to the lake.

 The foot end of the lake is a bit nicer with cleaner water than the head,but they're both good.
 Pit toilets are nice and relatively clean.